Fort Mason is a stunning recreation area, on an old military post along San Francisco's northern waterfront.

 Walk up the steep path that starts at the Aquatic Park Pier at Fisherman's Wharf, and ascends to the hilltop at Fort Mason.

-Along the way, you can also venture out to the end of the 1,400 foot Aquatic Park Pier, with magnificent views of the San Francisco skyline and Marin Headlands.
+Along the way, you can also venture out to the end of the 1,400 foot Aquatic Park Pier, and enjoy magnificent views of the San Francisco skyline and Marin Headlands.

 2. Relax on the lawns at the Great Meadow at Fort Mason.